283 Comments

 dboing dboing's avatar

-Not sure about each flag doing that in each case the wealth wealth and power accumulation limited redistribution might be underlying the flag like religion might be coopted hearts and minds tools
+Not sure about each flag doing that in each case the wealth and power accumulation limited redistribution might be underlying the flag trope as well as religious tropes might be co-opted hearts and minds tools.
+When comfort traded for ignorant bliss doesn't do the job anymore, perhaps.

 dale ruff's avatar